r-ef/dylon/content/Templates/Flask-App/Auth/Flask+Sqlite.md

 - **SQLite**: A lightweight, disk-based database that doesn’t require a separate server process.

 ## Installation Steps
-To set up the Flask + SQLite Authentication System with Dylon, follow these steps:
+To set up the Flask + SQLite Authentication System with dylon, follow these steps:

 1. **Create a virtual environment and activate it**:
    ```bash